yubinkarki/yubinkarki/README.md

 # **नमस्ते | Hello**

-I am Yubin, a neophyte in the world of software development.
+I am Yubin, a neophyte in the world of software development
-Currently working on a Node/Express project at [Gurzu](https://gurzu.com/).
+Currently working on a Node/Express project at [Gurzu](https://gurzu.com/)
-Resident of Bhaktapur, Nepal.
+Resident of Bhaktapur, Nepal

 > Only personal stuff here.